psidnell/ofexport2/README.md

 To get the required files, either:

-- Download the latest stable version: [ofexport-v2-1.0.10.zip](https://github.com/psidnell/ofexport2/archive/ofexport-v2-1.0.10.zip)
+- Download a stable version from a link in the [Release Notes](RELEASE-NOTES.md).
 - Download the current development version: [master.zip](https://github.com/psidnell/ofexport2/archive/master.zip)
-- Check out this git repository so you can take updates as you wish with git.
+- Check out the current development so you can take updates with git.

 If you downloaded a zip, unzip it and move/rename the root folder as you wish.